syre/strava-stats/README.md

 # Strava Stats

 ## Overview
+If you didn't record a ride on Strava, did it even take place? 🤪

-Strava Stats is a Python script using the Strava API and Plotly Dash to generate various statistics and visualizations based on your Strava activities.
-It provides insights into your biking metrics.
+Strava Stats is a Python script using the Strava API and Plotly Dash to show an easily available dashboard of your yearly and current Strava Activities providing insights into your biking metrics.

 ## Requirements
 A .env file with the following variables: